-- A. For programs in the CGSAE, Program Directors will determine transferable courses and projected programs of completion, for the students from each closing institution. - B. Specifically, for Degree Completion Programs, the Department of Theology, Philosophy, and Biblical Languages will determine the Theology and Biblical Literacy General Education courses required of the students from each closing institution.
-Students must complete 120 hours of college coursework (total in career) and meet requirements set out in the Undergraduate Emergency Transfer Protocol. - C. Concordia will strive to make reasonable accommodations to the academicresidency requirements in order to facilitate timely graduation of transfer students. - D. The completion of practicum hours will be determined on a case-by-case basis with the Program Director and the Dean of the CGSAE.
+A. For graduate and adult Education programs, Program Directors will determine transferable courses and projected programs of completion, for the students from each closing institution.

+B. Specifically, for Degree Completion Programs, the Department of Theology, Philosophy, and Biblical Languages will determine the Theology and Biblical Literacy General Education courses required of the students from each closing institution.
+Students must complete 120 hours of college coursework (total in career)

+and meet requirements set out in the Undergraduate Emergency Transfer Protocol.

+C. Concordia will strive to make reasonable accommodations to the academic residency requirements in order to facilitate timely graduation of transfer students.
+D. The completion of practicum hours will be determined on a case-by-case basis with the Program Director and the Dean.